 Once you’ve added your sugar to your peaches, you will cook the peaches down until they are thicker and soft.
 This takes some time.

 Also, when it starts reaching the ‘jam stage’ it will begin to pop out on you.
 This hurts!
-So I usually wear a rubber glove, long sleeve, and an apron when making jam.
+I usually wear rubber gloves, long sleeves, and an apron when making jams.
 I am still brave enough to wear flip flops in my kitchen, but it has even popped my legs and feet before.

 3. Preserving Peaches is a Piece of ‘Pie’

 Have you ever heard the saying that something is a ‘piece of cake?’
-Well, canning peaches can quite literally be a ‘piece of pie.’
+Well, canning peaches can quite a ‘piece of pie.’